 The new NFPA 1900 standard allows for the characteristics (optical intensity) of the warning light system to change (dimming) based on day/night conditions, but the long-standing minimum optical performance requirements from prior standards have been maintained.

 To further clarify the use of additional features of warning light systems, the Annex of the new standard provides additional guidance on the use of these features in order to minimize the affect that the high intensity of warning lights can have on nearby passing motorists.
-See the Annex of NFPA 1900 for more information.
+See newest NFPA 1900 standards.

 In NFPA 1900, Green warning lights have been added as a permissible warning light color.
 However, the optical energy from any green lights that are utilized may not be included in zone total optical power calculations.
 This means that any light energy from the green lights will be incremental to the warning light from light sources that combined to meet minimum performance levels.
 Additionally, any green lights utilized must meet the chromaticity requirements of SAE J578 to comply with the new standard.